 Determining the orientation and tilt angle of your solar power generation system is one of the most important considerations in designing your solar power system.
-As we have mentioned before, in the southern hemisphere, due North is the optimum orientation for panels.
+As we have mentioned before, in the southern hemisphere, due north is usually the best orientation for panels.
 But not everyone has a perfectly oriented roof.
-When your two best options are East or West, which should you choose?
+When your two best options are east or west, which should you choose?

-During the course of a day, the sun passes through the sky in a particular arc that varies throughout the year due to the earth’s orbit (see top image).
-The arc is always symmetrical from East to West, measuring out from the centre point, which would be midday.
+During the course of a day, the sun passes through the sky in an arc that varies throughout the year due to the earth’s orbit (see top image).
+The arc is always symmetrical from east to west, measuring out from the centre point, which would be midday.
 This means that from sunrise to midday (not counting during daylight savings time) and from midday to sunset, there is an equal number of hours of sunlight on one particular location.
-(You can see how this applies to your particular location using applications like SunCalc, which shows you exactly how the sun moves through the sky at different times of day.)
+(You can see how this applies to your location using applications like SunCalc, which shows you exactly how the sun moves through the sky at different times of day throughout the year.)

-So, if your home or roof does not have a Northern aspect, but does have two roofs that face due East or due West, you may be asking yourself which side would be a better location for the most power generation.
-Making the right decision will impact on how much money you can save or possibly even make under the solar power incentive schemes available throughout Australia.
+So, if your home or roof does not have any north-facing roof space available, but does have two sides that face east and west, you may be asking yourself which side would be a better location for the most power generation.
+Making the right decision will impact on how much money you can save with your solar panels.

 The first thing to consider is shading, of course, which can potentially have a big impact on the productivity of your system.
 Is either side of the roof shaded by nearby objects?
 If one side is shaded, choose the other side.

 If you’ve determined that the shading effects are either non-existent or basically the same on both sides, then the next thing to consider is the angle of your roof – if possible, you don’t want to have to put in any mounting brackets or solar trackers.
 The two sides of your roof may be tilted at different angles: you will want to choose the side which is closer to being horizontal, as this will result in the most insolation (incident sunlight) throughout the day.